Rh blood group system

 The Rh blood group system is a human blood group system.
 It contains proteins on the surface of red blood cells.
-After the ABO blood group system, it is the most likely to be involved in transfusion reactions.
-The Rh blood group system consists of 49 defined blood group antigens, among which the five antigens D, C, c, E, and e are the most important.
+After the ABO blood group system, it is most likely to be involved in transfusion reactions.
+The Rh blood group system consists of over 50 defined blood group antigens, of which the five antigens D, C, c, E, and e are among the most prominent.
 There is no d antigen.
 Rh(D) status of an individual is normally described with a positive (+) or negative (−) suffix after the ABO type (e.g., someone who is A+ has the A antigen and Rh(D) antigen, whereas someone who is A− has the A antigen but lacks the Rh(D) antigen).
 The terms Rh factor, Rh positive, and Rh negative refer to the Rh(D) antigen only.
-Antibodies to Rh antigens can be involved in hemolytic transfusion reactions and antibodies to the Rh(D) and Rh antigens confer significant risk of hemolytic disease of the fetus and newborn.
+Antibodies to Rh antigens can be involved in hemolytic transfusion reactions and antibodies to the Rh(D) and Rh antigens confer significant risk of hemolytic disease of the newborn.